deleomike/Portfolio/README.md

 Welcome to my Portfolio!

+I have laid out a few of the reports here in the main of the repository, of these projects.
+For a quick overview of what I did, refer to those.

 Table of Contents:
 1. Acoustic Signals Research
     - This is my research with the Pennsylvania State University